Muhammad al-Fayturi: Career

-Al-Fayturi worked as journalist, and later, newspapers editor at the age of 17.
+Al-Fayturi worked as a journalist, and later, newspaper editor at the age of 17.
 Moreover, he was an acclaimed poet, and also was appointed as diplomat, political and cultural counsellor, and then as ambassador of Libya in several countries, including Lebanon and Morocco.
 From 1968–1970, he was appointed as an expert for the Arab League.
-He also was a member of the Arab Writers Union.
+He was also a member of the Arab Writers Union.

 In 1953 he published his first collection of poems entitled 'Aga'nni Afriqia' (in English: 'Songs of Africa').

+Death

 Al-Fayturi died in Rabat, Morocco, in 2015.
 In an obituary, the Lebanese newspaper The Daily Star wrote: "His work particularly draws upon his experience as an African living among Arabs, and thus addresses issues such as race, class and colonialism."